atom/atom/docs/build-instructions/windows.md

 ```
   * `--no-install` - Skips the installation task after building.
   * `--verbose` - Verbose mode.
 A lot more information output.

-## Do I have to use GitHub Desktop?

-No, you can use your existing Git!
-GitHub Desktop's Git Shell is just easier to set up.

-If you _prefer_ using your existing Git installation, make sure git's cmd directory is in your PATH env variable (e.g. `C:\Program Files (x86)\Git\cmd`) before you open your PowerShell or Command Prompt.

-It is also recommended you open your Command Prompt or PowerShell as Administrator.

-If none of this works, do install Github Desktop and use its Git Shell as it makes life easier.

 ## Troubleshooting